Deep KKL: Data-driven Output Prediction for Non-Linear Systems: Learning with deep networks

 for which the couple $(f_1,h)$ satisfies the observability assumptions of the proposition.
 In that case, the former proposition may be applied.
 Assuming the existence of this change of coordinates is very similar to the assumptions made in \cite{isidori2010about} to obtain that this mapping is globally Lipschitz.

-\section{Learning $\hGM$ with deep networks}
+\section{Learning $\psi$ with deep networks}

-In what follows, we propose a constructive method to find $\hGM$ based on Deep Learning.
-We suppose to have access to two different types of data: (i) during a training phase, we have access to a representative training set of sample trajectories $\mY_D \subset \YY$ to learn $\hGM_\theta(z)$, where we now have made explicit in the notation the dependency of $\hGM$ on learned parameters $\theta$; (ii) for each experiment, as described in the previous sections, we have access to the initial output trajectory $y(s)\in \mY$ for $s<t$, and are required to forecast the future output up to time $t+p$ (where $p$ is the prediction horizon).
+In what follows, we propose a constructive method to find $\psi$ based on Deep Learning.
+We suppose to have access to two different types of data: (i) during a training phase, we have access to a representative training set of sample trajectories $\mY_D \subset \YY$ to learn $\psi_\theta(z)$, where we now have made explicit in the notation the dependency of $\psi$ on learned parameters $\theta$; (ii) for each experiment, as described in the previous sections, we have access to the initial output trajectory $y(t)\in \mY$ for $t<h$, and are required to forecast the future output up to time $h+p$ (where $p$ is the prediction horizon).

-\subsection{Modeling $h_\theta$}
+\subsection{Modeling $\psi_\theta$}

-We model function $\hGM_\theta$ as a \textit{Multilayer Perceptron} (MLP) where $\theta$ in $\Theta\subset \RR^q$ is the set of parameters to be learned.
+We model function $\psi_\theta$ as a \textit{Multilayer Perceptron} (MLP) where $\theta$ in $\Theta\subset \RR^q$ is the set of parameters to be learned.
 This class of models is known to have universal approximation power under mild conditions either for infinitely wide \cite{UApproxWide1991} or infinitely deep (ie. layered) \cite{UApproxDepthNeurips2017} model architectures, and they also have the advantage that methods exist to limit the Lipschitz constants of the class of learned functions (see \cite{bartlett2017spectrally, scaman2018lipschitz} for example).

-Since the previous section proves the existence of $\hGM_\theta$ regardless of the choice of $(A,b)$ (as long as $A$ is Hurwitz), we decided to only learn $A$ freely and fix $b = (1\, ...
+Since the previous section proves the existence of $\psi\theta$ regardless of the choice of $(A,b)$ (as long as $A$ is Hurwitz), we decided to learn $A$ freely and fix $b = (1\, ...
 1)$, which reduces the number of degrees of freedom of the model.
-The model is trained by gradient descent to minimize:
+All parameters are trained by gradient descent to minimize:

+For the sake of implementation simplicity, we used a discrete formulation of the dynamics for our simulations.